asrapp/Healthcare_BI_ETL/README.md

 # Healthcare Analytics and Operational Intelligence
 A data-driven project designed to improve patient satisfaction, operational efficiency, and decision-making in the healthcare industry.

 This independent project highlights my ability to design, implement, and deliver impactful data solutions that align with real-world healthcare challenges.
-The project emphasizes ETL pipeline development, statistical analysis, predictive modeling, and dashboarding—all critical skills for a data analyst role in the healthcare industry.
+The project emphasizes ETL pipeline development, statistical analysis, predictive modeling, and dashboarding.
 ## Project Goals
 1. **Analyze Patient Satisfaction Trends**
    - Explore factors impacting patient satisfaction, such as survey response rates and cleanliness metrics.